social-network/blockchain-harvester/README.md

 npm run docker
 ```

+## Production Deployment

+To deploy the crawler and social network node to kubernetes see the /charts folder.

 ## Crawler

 This crawler container listens to new blocks and fills the database.
 There are a number of processes executed within this container.
 Some of this processes are triggered based on time configuration that can be seen in this file: [backend.config.js](https://github.com/Colm3na/polkastats-backend-v3/blob/develop/backend.config.js)